Physical Therapy with the GYROTONIC® Method

 In the PT world, there is a lot of focus on stability, specifically lumbar stability.
-The problem with that, though, is that you haven’t looked above and below where the hyp0mobile, the less mobile, parts are.
+The problem with that, though, is that you haven’t looked above and below where the hypomobile, the less mobile, parts are.
 Yes, you can stabilize the hypermobile as much as you want, but until you mobilize the part that isn’t moving, there is just going to be a compensation pattern happening.
-With the equipment, and with the principles from the Gyrotonic system like narrowing of the pelvis, stability through contrast, and all of the other wonderful principles, it allows you to stabilize the spine, but also to mobilize it at the same time.
+However, the Gyrotonic equipment and the principles from the Gyrotonic system, like narrowing of the pelvis and stability through contrast, allow you to stabilize the spine and also mobilize it at the same time.

-If they want to play tennis, or golf, or any other sport that has rotation in it, they have to be able to practice it in a safe environment, and see where the breakdown is, so you can address it.
+If they want to play tennis, golf, or any other sport that has rotation in it, they have to be able to practice it in a safe environment — and see where the breakdown is so you can address it.
 Again, with the cable system, you can do that in standing, sitting, kneeling, or any position.
 You really can address any movement or activity that someone wants to do with this system.

 Cina: When people come in and wonder what this system is that you’re using for their therapy, how do you explain it?

 For example, we have to educate a lot of doctors on the method.
-So, when I’m speaking to a medical doctor who is going to refer patients, I discuss that it’s a cable system with weights, and the benefit of the method is that we can go through a full range of motion using lighter weights, gradually adding weights, and varying the range based on what the patient’s needs are.
-We can do that sitting, standing or any position that is needed.
-So, with a medical doctor, I talk more in PT and medical terms.
+When I’m speaking to a medical doctor who is going to refer patients, I discuss that it’s a cable system with weights, and the benefit of the method is that we can go through a full range of motion using lighter weights, gradually adding weights, and varying the range based on what the patient’s needs are.
+We can do that sitting, standing, or any position that is needed.
+So with a medical doctor, I talk more in PT and medical terms.

 Overall, I would say the Gyrotonic Method is a multi-layered method, though it’s based on more fundamental, familiar methods like Tai Chi, acupuncture, and movement of the Qi and energy.
 On top of that, there is an anatomical way of using the method that is all in the foundation of the method itself.
-Then, we, the qualified instructors, have to mold it to the person we are working with.
+Then we, the qualified instructors, have to mold it to the person we are working with.

 You can’t throw a baseball with just one direction of movement.
-You have to spiral the arm and elevate the spine and rotate the spine, and then throw the ball.
-So, the spiral has to go through the whole body and even into the foot, which is what we do in the Gyrotonic Method.
-The opposition of the knee through the pelvis, that’s another important spiral line to save the knee, the ankle and the foot, and get the power from the earth that can then send it through the spine.
+You have to spiral the arm and elevate the spine and rotate the spine…and then throw the ball.
+The spiral has to go through the whole body and even into the foot, which is what we do in the Gyrotonic Method.
+The opposition of the knee through the pelvis…that’s another important spiral line to save the knee, the ankle, and the foot, and get the power from the earth that can then send it through the spine.

-So, the spiral is everywhere in our body and on every level.
+The spiral is everywhere in our body and on every level.
 This system allows you to incorporate that into movement, which is needed for your body to work properly.

 Cina: When you’re talking to other physical therapists who are skeptical about this system, how do you address that hesitancy?

-Cina: How do you see this system as being relevant in the future, in the medical field?
+Cina: How do you see this system as being relevant in the future in the medical field?

-The research that’s coming out on fascia development, the importance of moving the fascia, moving the nervous system, creating space in the fascia and the nervous system and joints, the importance of these things is becoming more widely recognized.
-The research is proving all of this that we already know instinctively, and through our own experiences, but to get the Gyrotonic Method into the medical world, we need this background and the research to prove that what we do is valid.
+The research that’s coming out on fascia development, like the importance of moving the fascia, moving the nervous system, creating space in the fascia and the nervous system and joints…the importance of these things is becoming more widely recognized.
+The research is proving what we already know instinctively, and through our own experiences.
+But to get the Gyrotonic Method into the medical world, we need this background and the research to prove that what we do is valid.

-Cina: Tell me more about your Osteoporosis workshop.
+Cina: Tell me more about your osteoporosis workshop.

 When our hips do fracture, that femoral neck, the weakest link, gets into a traction when we start to fall.
 When it’s in the hip socket, it’s always in a compressive state so we can stand up, so it’s a good thing.
 But when you fall, and if you fracture, the bone gets into a traction.
-With Gyrotonic, we can train it in traction.
+With Gyrotonic exercises, we can train it in traction.
 With the traction series, we can move the leg in and out and in different directions so that femoral neck gets accustomed to moving and bending in different directions.
-Then, when a fall happens, the bone is prepared for that and it doesn’t fracture.
+Then if and when a fall happens, the bone is prepared for that and doesn’t fracture.

 After we do a program on the severely osteoporotic client, we move to someone who just has osteoporosis.
-We look at bone scans and different places where osteoporosis can occur, and then continue to work on strengthening, weight shifting, fall prevention, etc…
+We look at bone scans and different places where osteoporosis can occur, and then continue to work on strengthening, weight shifting, fall prevention, etc.

 The goal of my course is to educate Gyrotonic instructors on when it’s appropriate, and not appropriate, to work with clients with these issues, and how to do so in a safe manner.
-There are so many ways to mobilize the spine in this method, you don’t have to just use the handle units.
+There are many ways to mobilize the spine in this method; you don’t have to just use the handle units.
 You can do it standing, sitting, or do homework at home with the Gyrokinesis Method which uses no equipment.

 I only teach the course a few times a year because I have two kids and prefer not to travel a lot.
 I taught it here last year.
-It was so much fun because we had six physical therapists, who also teach the Gyrotonic Method, so I could really talk about it from all levels!
+It was so much fun because we had six physical therapists who also teach the Gyrotonic Method, so I could really talk about it from all levels.
 It’s exciting to see more physical therapists teaching the Gyrotonic Method and using it in their practices.
 Again, we’re so lucky in Washington D.C. to be able to use aides, which means people can be trained by me and then work under my license.
-Or, they can be trained by another physical therapist and work under their license.
+Or they can be trained by another physical therapist and work under their license.
 It can be a blessing and a curse, but in this studio it’s a blessing.
 All of the teachers are trained so well through the Gyrotonic education process that they already know movement and know bodies.
-Then, to have the anatomy and science behind it, they just fly.
+To then have the anatomy and science behind it, they just fly.
 It’s an amazing process to watch.

 Cina: What would you say to someone who is considering the Gyrotonic education and becoming an instructor?

-Justine: One thing that I want to mention is about the commitment it takes to become an instructor.
-I highly recommend it, but you’re not going to be able to take just a weekend course and then go teach.
-It’s about a year long process, and it’s leveled out in a very intelligent way; you get a taste of it, you learn deeper, and then you actually teach it.
+Justine: I want to mention the commitment it takes to become an instructor.
+I highly recommend it, but you’re not going to just be able to take a weekend course and then go teach.
+It’s about a year-long process, and it’s leveled out in a very intelligent way; you get a taste of it, you learn deeper, and then you actually teach it.
 It’s a whole different process than just doing it yourself.
 You experience it yourself, and then you learn how to teach it with a very thorough, laid out plan.